melezhik/swat/intro.md

 is more natural then speaking on language of test files

-Swat http requests aka [swat stories](https://github.com/melezhik/swat#bringing-all-together) could be executed, tested and|or re-used as whole units.
+Swat http requests aka [swat stories](https://github.com/melezhik/swat#bringing-all-together) could be executed, tested and reused as whole units.

 Swat support a sequential requests which make it possible to implement complicated test cases.